 A difference of half a degree may not sound like a lot, but if the warning is ignored, the results could be catastrophic, with threats of droughts, floods, decimation of coral reefs, extreme heat, loss of biodiversity and ecosystems and widespread poverty significantly ramping up.
 To limit global warming to 1.5°C, greenhouse gas (GHG) emissions need to be cut in half by 2030, and drop to net zero by 2050.

 Intrepid has been carbon neutral since 2010, but it’s clear that being carbon neutral is no longer enough for the travel industry.
 The effects of climate change are already apparent, with severe weather events threatening people and wildlife worldwide.
-In 2020, Intrepid became the first global tour operator with verified science-based targets, as approved by the Science Based Targets initiative (SBTi).
+In 2020, Intrepid published its seven-step Climate Commitment Plan, which clearly outlines the actions we will take to reduce our emissions.
+That same year, we became the first global tour operator with verified science-based targets, as approved by the Science Based Targets initiative (SBTi).

-We’ve committed to reducing absolute scope 1 and 2 greenhouse gas emissions by 71% by 2035, and reducing scope 3 greenhouse gas emissions from our offices by 34% per full-time employee, and from our trips by 56% per customer per day over the same period.
-That all may sound a little confusing, but with clear science-based targets set to hold us accountable, we’ll reduce emissions across our operations and supply chains, marking the next phase of our ongoing carbon journey.
+Under our science-based target, we have committed to reducing absolute scope 1 and 2 greenhouse gas emissions by 71% by 2035, and reducing scope 3 greenhouse gas emissions from our offices by 34% per full-time employee, and from our trips by 56% per customer per day over the same period.
+That all may sound a little confusing, but with clear science-based targets to hold us accountable – we will report on our progress each and every year in our integrated annual report – we’ll reduce emissions across our operations and supply chains, marking the next phase of our ongoing carbon journey.

 So how are we going to make this happen?
 The goal of a 1.5°C future stays front of mind in everything we do, from the day-to-day operation of our offices to the development of new adventure tours.
 Currently four of our global offices use 100% renewable energy, and we aim for this to be standard across all our offices by 2025.